jiayijchen/jiayijchen.github.io/blog.md

 Here, I hope to keep a weekly-updated log of my experiences, excitements, frustrations, and evertyhing else in between.
 Thank you for reading and enjoy!

 ## Week 4: Last week of Onboarding
+_Questions for the blog:_

-What was helpful during Onboarding working remotely?
+> What was helpful during Onboarding working remotely?

-What hindered your progress during Onboarding?
+> What hindered your progress during Onboarding?

-How did you overcome challenges during Onboarding?
+> How did you overcome challenges during Onboarding?

 ## Week 3: JavaScript